jar0s/reactNative-babel-wla/README.md

 # Local setup
 ## EnvKey
-This project uses [EnvKey]() for configuration management.
-YOu need to install `envkey-source` to be able to run it locally:
+This project uses [EnvKey](https://envkey.com/) for configuration management.
+You need to install `envkey-source` to be able to run it locally:
 ```
 curl -s https://raw.githubusercontent.com/envkey/envkey-source/master/install.sh | bash
 ```

 ## Select which product brand you work on
 In your .env file, ensure the value of ENVKEY is set and points to the desired brand configuration from EnvKey.
-Then run following command to configure the given brand:
+Then run the following command to configure the given brand:
 ```
 yarn configure-brand
 ```

 Note: for Mac, it is necessary to have XCode installed and on the path prior to running `yarn configure-brand`.

+Note: if you're not on Mac, you can use the `yarn configure-brand:android` instead.

 # Building